About

 I am Andreia “Dreia” Carrillo, Filipina astrophysicist.

-My PhD (2016-2021) work involved stellar populations, both resolved into stars and unresolved where you get light from a group of stars with the aim of bridging knowledge between the two fields.
+My PhD work involved stellar populations, both resolved into stars and unresolved where you get light from a group of stars with the aim of bridging knowledge between the two fields.
 I worked with Keith Hawkins on Galactic Archaeology to study the formation and structure of our own Milky Way galaxy and how that bleeds into other research areas (planet formation, satellite population, etc.).
 Before that, I worked with Niv Drory on decomposing spatially-resolved galaxy spectra into different stellar populations characterized by certain age and metal-content to uncover the galaxy’s star formation history.
-I was part of the first class of pre-doctoral fellows at the Flatiron Institute Center for Computational Astrophysics, where I worked with Melissa Ness and Robyn Sanderson in understanding the abundance trends for Milky Way-type galaxies in simulations.
+I was part of the first class of pre-doctoral fellows at the Flatiron Institute Center for Computational Astrophysics, where I worked with Melissa Ness and Robyn Sanderson in understanding the chemical abundances for Milky Way-like galaxies in simulations.

 Learn more about what I do on my Research page.